 Benefits of this improved method include:

-• Fully automated workflow, which reduces risk of human errors and improves turnaround time
+- Fully automated workflow, which reduces risk of human error and improves turnaround times

-To see specific metrics on test performance, including clinical and analytic sensitivity/specificity and positive predictive values, please see the Noninvasive Prenatal Aneuploidy Screen by Cell-Free DNA Sequencing Test Fact Sheet.
+To review specific metrics on test performance, including clinical and analytic sensitivity/specificity and positive predictive value, please refer to the Noninvasive Prenatal Aneuploidy Screen by Cell-Free DNA Sequencing Test Fact Sheet.

 Why Use ARUP Laboratories?